plexil-group/plexil/UPDATES.TODO.md

 * Plexilscript compiler?

-* Extended PLEXIL translator also requires some care
+* Extended PLEXIL translator also requires some care.

 ### Scripts